alexanderkoller/pergamon/src/bibtypst-styles.typ

     /// -> bool
     use-editor: true,

-    /// If `true`, Bibtypst will print the date right after the authors, e.g.
+    /// If `true`, #bibtypst will print the date right after the authors, e.g.
     /// 'Smith (2020).
 "A cool paper".'
-If `false`, Bibtypst will follow the
+If `false`, #bibtypst will follow the
-    /// normal behavior of BibLaTeX and place the date towards the end of the
+    /// normal behavior of #biblatex and place the date towards the end of the
     /// reference.
     /// -> bool
     print-date-after-authors: false,

-    /// When Bibtypst renders a reference, the title is processed by Typst's
+    /// When #bibtypst renders a reference, the title is processed by Typst's
     /// #link("https://typst.app/docs/reference/foundations/eval/")[eval] function.
     /// The `eval-mode` argument you specify here is passed as the `mode` argument
     /// to `eval`.